H. J. Cave & Sons: History

 They would continue to manufacture for the British Royal family and gained a number of famous customers including Ruth Vincent, Katherine Mansfield, T. E. Lawrence, William Gladstone, and Winston Churchill.

 After the death of Harriet, the company was passed to heirs William and Sarah Cave.
 At the turn of the 20th century, the company would undergo structural changes including an increased focus on participation at World Fairs and new product developments.
 As travel shifted from railway to automobiles, William and Sarah would create the "Osilite" trunk.
 Keeping in line with the utility and luxury aspect of the brand, this trunk employed the use of pressurized wood to create lightweight trunks that could withstand the rougher conditions of the automobile and flight travel.
 These cases were widely used by wealthy immigrants to America and were a popular early flight case and was used on the 1933 Mt.
 Everest Expedition.
-After the death of William, Sarah would continue H.J.
-Cave and move the premises to 32 Wigmore Street.
+After the death of William, Sarah would continue H. J. Cave and move the premises to 32 Wigmore Street.
 And extended workshops at 4 & 5 Blanford Mews, Baker street.
-This location marked the peak of H.J.
-Cave's business.
+This location marked the peak of H. J. Cave's business.
 Additionally, Cave began producing high end wicker furnishings and jewelry boxes.

 Sarah would orchestrate the move to 12 Cavendish Street, and shortly thereafter her nephew Benjamin Cave would take over.
 Benjamin Cave would advertise heavily towards Americans in London and began reintroducing the Osilite trunk as a core product offering.
-In 1944, coinciding with WW2, H.J.
-Cave would see structural changes resulting in H.J.
-Cave being converted to a smaller scale workshop before ultimately ceasing.
+In 1944, coinciding with WW2, H. J. Cave would see structural changes resulting in H. J. Cave being converted to a smaller scale workshop before ultimately ceasing.

-The company has since changed hands several times and in the early 2000s, H.J.
-Cave was resurrected by a group in the UK as H.J.
-Cave & Sons Ltd, and was focused on maintaining their vintage collections, archival studies, and bespoke items.
-In 2021, H.J.
-Cave was sold to foreign owners and continues to sell products on a bespoke basis.
+The company has since changed hands several times and in the early 2000s, H. J. Cave was resurrected by Bluff Family Holding Group, the former owners of Parkinson's Butterscotch and Spanish firm Eurona as H. J. Cave & Sons Ltd, and was focused on maintaining their vintage collections, archival studies, and bespoke items.
+In 2021, H. J. Cave was sold to foreign owners and continues to sell products on a bespoke basis.